trilok3003/Interview-Questions/angular.md

   **Web worker vs Service worker in angular**

   - `Web worker allows code in the background in separate thread without blocking main thread`
-  - `Service workers are a proxy between the browser and the network.
+  - `Service workers are a proxy between the browser and the network.`
-  - intercepting requests, requests to a cache,enabling offline access.`
+  - `Service workers intercepting requests, requests to a cache,enabling offline access.`
   </li>
 </ol>